flugel-it/fun-with-jenkins2/README.md

 Pre-requisites:

-- Create a AWS account
+- Create an AWS account;
-- Set up a Control Machine
+- Set up a Control Machine.

 To set up a " Control Machine ", make sure to have the required software installed:

+- Ansible
+- Python
+- Python Pip
+- Boto (Python Module)
+- AWS CLI

+To proceed with the installation:

 ```
 $ sudo apt-add-repository ppa:ansible/ansible